Deletion-Restriction for Logarithmic Forms on Multiarrangements: Abstract

 \section{Abstract}

 We consider the behaviour of logarithmic differential forms on arrangements and multiarrangements of hyperplanes under the operations of deletion and restriction, extending early work of G\"unter Ziegler~\cite{Z2}.
-The restriction of logarithmic forms to a hyperplane may or may not be surjective, and we measure the failure of surjectivity in terms of commutative algebra of logarithmic forms and derivations.
+The restriction map of logarithmic forms to a hyperplane is not necessarily surjective, and we measure the failure of surjectivity in terms of commutative algebra of logarithmic forms and derivations.
 We find that the dual notion of restriction of logarithmic vector fields behaves similarly but inequivalently.
 A main result is that, if an arrangement is free, then any arrangement obtained by adding a hyperplane has the ``dual strongly plus-one generated'' property.
-As an application, we give another proof of a main result of \cite{A6}, which gives a combinatorial characterization of when adding a hyperplane to a free arrangement remains free.
+One application is another proof of a main result of \cite{A6} characterizing when adding a hyperplane to a free arrangement remains free.
+A further application is to resolve two conjectures due to Ziegler, which we defer to a sequel~\cite{AD23b}.

 \subjclass[2010]{Primary 32S22.
 Secondary 52C35. }